aesthetic-suite/website/docs/design-tokens/web/css.md

 title: CSS
 ---

-The following format is provided when compiling design tokens to CSS using `web-css`.
+The following web format is provided when compiling design tokens to CSS using `web-css`.
 It utilizes [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for reusability.
 If you need to support legacy browsers, we suggest the [css-vars-ponyfill](https://github.com/jhildenbiddle/css-vars-ponyfill) library.